autotraderuk/fastapi-mlflow/README.md

 Open your browser at <http://127.0.0.1:8000/docs>

-You should see the automatically generated docs for your model, and be able to test it out using the
+You should see the automatically generated docs for your model, and be able to test it out using the `Try it out` button in the UI.

 ### Serve multiple models